Tremor (character): Fictional character biography

-Recent Whereabouts

 Tremor has been notably absent from the book for a very long time.
 This is most likely because of the legal issues surrounding the Tony Twist character, since Tremor's role in the book is to chase after Twist.
-Todd McFarlane has also stated in the past that he feels the character is very "cartoony" and thus not suited for current storylines.
 Tremor made a cameo as a new member of the Image comics team, The Brigade, and more information on this part of his usage in comics is being investigated.

-Tremor supposedly made a brief cameo in the latest Spawn arc, however the Tremor that appeared to Spawn while he was being tortured by Thamuz was instead a low-level demon under the guise of an illusion caused by Thamuz' magic.
-He later shows up in the JIm Dowing Saga as a normal man.
-He later appears in Spawn #297 and later in the King Spawn series.
+Tremor supposedly made a brief cameo in the latest Spawn arc, however, the Tremor that appeared to Spawn while he was being tortured by Thamuz was instead a low-level demon under the guise of an illusion caused by Thamuz' magic.
+He later shows up in the Jim Dowing Saga as a normal man.
+He appears in Spawn #297 and the King Spawn series.